wackerservices/SitemapAutogenerator/README.md

 ## Current Limitations

 * Route autogeneration is limited to nested routes up to two deep: `<BASE_ROUTE>/<FIRST_SEGMENT>/<SECOND_SEGMENT>`
+* All routes will be added to **sitemap.xml** with the exception of any route with path "*".
 * Routes with dynamic segments, ie "/artist/:artist_id", are not yet supported.
-* The sitemap-autogenerator is limited to basic XML sitemaps and cannot currently manage image and video file information for resources on a page.
+* The sitemap-autogenerator is limited to basic XML sitemaps and cannot currently manage image and video file information for resources on a page or rich media content.
 * **sitemap-autogenerator** assumes you use the following standard Ember file structure: `app/dist/sitemap.xml`

 ## Example of Output